ethereum/execution-apis/docs/making-changes.md

 During the idea phase, it is recommended to contemplate the proposal idea in the context of the guiding principles above.
 It's also good to get feedback on the idea in the open.
-Just one or two rough acknowledgements from client developers that an idea makes sense and is worth pursing can avoid wasting a lot of time formalizing a proposal that has little change of being accepted.
+Just one or two rough acknowledgements from client developers that an idea makes sense and is worth pursuing can avoid wasting a lot of time formalizing a proposal that has little chance of being accepted.

 ### Proposal